 Undergraduate and graduate courses and degree programs within the department offer an opportunity to understand our planet and its neighbors, broad skillsets in field observation, laboratory analysis and experiment, data analysis, as well as written and oral communication.
 Previous students in the department have applied these skills to subsequent careers in a wide variety of fields, including: geosciences in academia, government, and industry; law; medicine; journalism; environmental science; and many more.
 Please contact us if you would like to learn more.

-The geological sciences are naturally interdisciplinary, and include the study of earth materials, earth processes, and how they have changed over Earth's 4.56 billion year history.
-More specifically, courses and research within the department address the chemical and physical makeup and properties of minerals and rocks (at pressures from the surface to the core), as well as of soils, sediments, and water; the formation and evolution of Earth and other planets; the processes that deform Earth's crust and mantle and that shape Earth's surface; the stratigraphic, paleobiological, and geochemical records of Earth history including changes in climate, oceans, and atmosphere; present-day, historical, and long-term feedbacks between the geosphere and biosphere, and the origin and occurrence of our natural resources.
+The Earth and Planetary Sciences are naturally interdisciplinary and include the study of planetary materials, processes, and multi-billion year histories.
+More specifically, courses and research within the department address the chemical and physical makeup and properties of minerals and rocks (at pressures from the surface to the core), as well as of soils, sediments, and water; the formation and evolution of Earth and other planets; the processes that deform planetary crusts and mantles and that shape planetary surfaces; the stratigraphic, paleobiological, and geochemical records of Earth history including changes in climate, oceans, and atmosphere; present-day, historical, and long-term feedbacks between the geosphere and biosphere, and the origin and occurrence of our natural resources.

 The department's research is critical to the study of natural hazards (earthquakes, volcanic eruptions, landslides, and floods), environmental and geological engineering, surface and groundwater management, the assessment, exploration, and extraction of energy, mineral and water resources, remediation of contaminated water and soil, geological mapping and land use planning, and human health and the environment.